-All submissions should refer to File Number SR-CboeBYX-2020-020.
-This file number should be included on the subject line if email is used.
-To help the Commission process and review your comments more efficiently, please use only one method.
-The Commission will post all comments on the Commission's internet website (http://www.sec.gov/ rules/sro.shtml).
-Copies of the submission, all subsequent amendments, all written statements with respect to the proposed rule change that are filed with the Commission, and all written communications relating to the proposed rule change between the Commission and any person, other than those that may be withheld from the public in accordance with the provisions of 5 U.S.C.
+proposed rule change between the Commission and any person, other than those that may be withheld from the public in accordance with the provisions of 5 U.S.C.
 552, will be available for website viewing and printing in the Commission's Public Reference Room, 100 F Street NE, Washington, DC 20549 on official business days between the hours of 10:00 a.m. and 3:00 p.m.
 Copies of the filing also will be available for inspection and copying at the principal office of the Exchange.
 All comments received will be posted without change.
 Persons submitting comments are cautioned that we do not redact or edit personal identifying information from comment submissions.
 You should submit only information that you wish to make available publicly.
-All submissions should refer to File Number SR-CboeBYX-2020-020 and should be submitted on or before August 3, 2020.
+All submissions should refer to File Number SR-CBOE-2020-065 and should be submitted on or before August 4, 2020.

 IV.
-Commission's Findings and Order Granting Accelerated Approval of Proposed Rule Change the rules of an exchange be designed to promote just and equitable principles of trade, to remove impediments and to perfect the mechanism of a free and open market and a national market system, and, in general, to protect investors and the public interest.
+Commission's Findings and Order Granting Accelerated Approval of Proposed Rule Change

+The Commission finds that the proposed rule change is consistent with the requirements of the Act and the rules and regulations thereunder applicable to a national securities exchange.
+17 In particular, the Commission finds that the proposed rule change is consistent with Section 6(b)(5) of the Act,18 which requires that the rules of an exchange be designed to promote just and equitable principles of trade, to remove impediments and to perfect the mechanism of a free and open market and a national market system, and, in general, to protect investors and the public interest.
 The Commission also believes that the proposal is consistent with Sections 6(b)(1) and 6(b)(6) of the Act 19 which require that the rules of an exchange enforce compliance with, and provide appropriate discipline for, violations of Commission and Exchange rules.
 Finally, the Commission finds that the proposal is consistent with the public interest, the protection of investors, or otherwise in furtherance of the purposes of the Act, as required by Rule 19d-1(c)(2) under the Act,20 which governs minor rule violation plans.